Beatrice Capra: Personal background

+Career

+Juniors

-Capra earned the no. 1 ranking slots in the G14, G16, and G18 divisions.
+Capra earned the No. 1 ranking slots in the G14, G16, and G18 divisions.
 She was the girls 14's Easter Bowl Champion, G18s Spring National Champion, and was a two-time finalist at the G18s Clay Court National Championship.
 She represented the United States in Junior World Cup in G14s and G16s.

-ITF Junior Tennis career

-Competing in the international junior circuit, Capra earned a top-8 ITF ranking and was the Banana Bowl ITF champion, the Grade A Bonfiglio champion, and the Tulsa ITF champion.
+Competing in the international junior circuit, Capra earned a top-8 ITF ranking and was the Banana Bowl champion, the Grade A Bonfiglio champion, and the Tulsa ITF champion.
 She reached the quarterfinal rounds of singles in the Junior US Open and the Junior French Open.

 2010

-Capra won a playoff tournament to receive a wild-card entry to her first Grand Slam tournament, the 2010 U.S. Open, where she reached the second round.
+Capra won a playoff tournament to receive a wildcard entry to her first Grand Slam tournament, the 2010 US Open, where she reached the second round.
 She recorded her first top-20 win by defeating 18-seed Aravane Rezaï 7–5, 2–6, 6–3.
-In September 2010, Capra reached 201 in the WTA ranking, her highest mark.
+In September 2010, Capra reached No. 201 in the WTA rankings, her highest mark.